FrenchizTib/FrenchizTib/README.md

 ### <h1 align="center">Hi there 👋 I'm Thibault

-I am Thibault, a French junior data scientist living in Switzerland.
-Student in mechanical engineering and then salesman, I decided to reorient myself towards the future: data science.
-I am more and more passionate about this field which brings so much personally and to businesses.
-The project possibilities are endless.
-I trained thanks to the organization “Le Wagon” which taught me a lot.
-To tell you a little more about myself, I am passionate about sports, particularly endurance sports such as running, cycling, etc. :running: :biking_man: :swimming_man:

 **If you want to learn more or discuss don't hesitate to take a look at my LinkedIn and write to me :**

 <a href="https://www.linkedin.com/in/thibault-bellaton-9a5640153/" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="thibault-bellaton" height="50" width="60" /></a>